Limitarianism (ethical)

 Limitarianism refers to several different types of ethical theories.
-Though Limitarianism applies differently to varied fields of study, what is always common is an examination of when it is proper, moral or ethical to interfere and intervene in the lives and freedoms of individuals, in order to benefit society as a whole.
-It sometimes presents as a principle of distributive justice in economic theories ('Economic Limitarianism').
-Unlike encompassing systems of political and economic intervention (socialism; fascism), which seek to make dramatic changes to the social order, Limitarianism deals with specific instances and subjects, for which the necessity and justification of intervention may be examined.
-As its name implies, Limitarianism asks the question of how setting certain limits for human beings can lead to positive outcomes.
+Though limitarianism applies differently to varied fields of study, what is always common is an examination of when it is proper, moral or ethical to interfere and intervene in the lives and freedoms of individuals, in order to benefit society as a whole.
+It sometimes presents as a principle of distributive justice in economic theories (economic limitarianism).
+Unlike encompassing systems of political and economic intervention, which seek to make dramatic changes to the social order, limitarianism deals with specific instances and subjects, for which the necessity and justification of intervention may be examined.
+As its name implies, limitarianism asks the question of how setting certain limits for human beings can lead to positive outcomes.

-Early uses of term 'Limitarianism'
+Early uses of term "limitarianism"

-The first known use of the term 'Limitarianism' seems to have been in early Christianity.
-Christian Theological Limitarianism teaches that Christ's atonement applies only to the elect (as Calvinism), and not to all humanity (as Christian universalism taught), or of limited atonement and irresistible grace as St. Augustine had taught.
+The first known use of the term "limitarianism" seems to have been in early Christianity.
+Christian theological limitarianism teaches that Christ's atonement applies only to the elect (as Calvinism), and not to all humanity (as Christian universalism taught), or of limited atonement and irresistible grace as St. Augustine had taught.

-Types of Limitarianism in philosophy, political Science and economics
+Types of limitarianism in philosophy, political science, and economics

-Ethical Limitarianism
+Ethical limitarianism

-Ethical Limitarianism is an ethical theory which (1) tries to be a partial account of distributive justice, (2) which belongs within the realms of politics rather than morality, (3) which is conceived and developed at the level of non-ideal theory, (4) which relies on an instrumental justification.
+Ethical limitarianism is an ethical theory which (1) tries to be a partial account of distributive justice, (2) belongs within the realms of politics rather than morality, (3) is conceived and developed at the level of non-ideal theory, and (4) relies on an instrumental justification.